MohammedBadry/hotels-task/README.md

 5. Add it to `.env` as `TRIPADVISOR_API_KEY`.

 ---
+I added a postman collection file in the main directory you can use it "hotels-task.postman_collection.json"
+---

 Once you have added the required credentials to your environment file, the APIs will be available for use in the application.